samuelms123/OTP-1/docs/user-stories.md

 *  A "Profile" section is accessible from the main feed.
 *  Users can update their info.
 *  Changes are saved and reflected immediately.

 ---

-**User Story : As a user, I want to change my password regularly so that I can keep my account secure.**

-Acceptance Criteria:
-*   Change password option in profile.

----